Jamestown, New York: Air

 The Chautauqua County-Jamestown Airport (JHW) is north of the city and provides charter air service.

 There is also a county-wide bus service (CARTS) and taxi service through various companies including Rainbow Cab and Uber.

 Rail

 Present-day Jamestown is on the mainline of the Western New York and Pennsylvania Railroad which provides freight service.
-A proposal to connect the WNYP to the New York and Lake Erie Railroad would allow for excursion rail service; to do so, the NYLE would need to undergo extensive rehabilitation of the rail lines near the junction between the two rail lines at Waterboro, several miles east of Jamestown.
+A proposal to connect the Western New York and Pennsylvania to the New York and Lake Erie Railroad would allow for excursion rail service; to do so, the New York and Lake Erie Railroad would need to undergo extensive rehabilitation of the rail lines near the junction between the two rail lines at Waterboro, several miles east of Jamestown.
 Amtrak does not serve the area, except through contract with Coach USA to provide Amtrak Thruway service along Coach USA's existing bus route to bus Amtrak passengers to and from the Exchange Street station in Buffalo.

 Until 1950, two railroad companies traveled through Jamestown: